In April 2017, Massachusetts released new regulations for state public housing:

-Housing authorities with state public housing must submit a yearly plan to the Department of Housing and Community Development.
+Housing authorities with state public housing must submit a yearly plan to the Executive Office of Housing and Livable Communities.
 These plans will include repair plans and plans to modernize state public housing.
 Housing Authorities must consult Local Tenant Organizations and give all residents the chance to comment on plans.
 It is not clear when the planning process will begin, but Massachusetts Union of Public Housing Tenants will let you know.
 Housing Authorities with federal public housing already submit yearly plans.

 - New Online Information

 Housing authorities must have a website or webpage with information that includes:

 - how to report maintenance problems,

 - names, phone numbers, and email addresses of senior staff.

 - Access to Polices

 Housing authorities must post in their central offices, on their websites or webpages, and if practical, in each development

 all rules and policies of the housing authority and state regulations.